 Hean Men's Crew Coach - Zach Johnson

-Zach Johnson enters his 10th season as head coach of the UCSD men's rowing program in 2015-16.
+Zach Johnson is in his 12th season as head coach of the UC San Diego men's rowing program in 2017-18.
 He has been with the Tritons since 2004-05 when he was named an assistant coach.

 In addition, the team has enjoyed success at races such as the Stanford Invitational, where UCSD has compiled a winning record in duel races; the George Washington Invitational, where the team placed second overall in team points in 2012; the SIRA Regatta, where the Tritons finished second overall in 2011; and the WIRA Championship Regatta, where UCSD has never finished lower than third and won the overall team championship in 2006 and 2011.

 The 2013 season saw UCSD earn its third-ever invitation to the IRA National Championships.
 The invite came on the heels of a two-medal performance at the WIRA Championships, where the varsity eight won silver and the JV eight took bronze in their respective grand final races.

 In 2012, the Tritons came away with a pair of victories on the final day of the WIRA Championships.
 The first-place finishes came from the JV eight and the second novice eight boats.
 The varsity eight boat took third and the novice eight finished fourth.

 UC San Diego also qualified for the IRA National Championships in both 2009 and 2011.

 At the end of the 2006-07 season, Johnson was invited to "guest" coach for a month at Yale University.
 While at Yale, he coached the JV and 3V athletes as they prepared for the oldest intercollegiate sporting event in the country, the Harvard-Yale Regatta.
 The JV crew was able to surprise a heavily-favored Harvard boat, which had beaten Yale at both IRAs and Eastern Sprints weeks earlier, winning the event by over 15 seconds.